 Positives and negatives

-OSPF is an interesting choice as an in-neighborhood routing protocol because of it’s easy of setup ( auto convergence, no ASNs ), and how ubiquitous it is ( nearly every cheap and expensive commercial and open device supports it ).
+OSPF is an interesting choice as an in-neighborhood routing protocol because of its ease of setup (auto convergence, no ASNs), and how ubiquitous it is – nearly every cheap and expensive commercial and open device supports it.
 These two positives alone make OSPF worth considering.

-On the down-side, it is not specifically designed for an adhoc mesh, it trusts blindly, and has very few tunables.
-Additionally, there are a few technical challenges such as the lack of link-local address use, only advertising connected networks ( not summaries ), and some common defaults on various platforms.
+On the down-side, it is not specifically designed for an adhoc mesh, it trusts blindly, and has very few tuneables.
+Additionally, there are a few technical challenges such as the lack of link-local address use, only advertising connected networks (not summaries), and some common defaults on various platforms.